inuzen/protei-test-react/README.md

  - No UI frameworks

  - Clicking on table header sorts contents
- - Repeat clicks change the sorting sorting direction
+ - Repeat clicks change the sorting direction
  - Sorting order represented by an icon
  - Currently sorted table header must be highlighted in bold font